yassun7010/serde_valid/README.md

 ## Validate Trait

-By implementing the validation trait, Your original type can use Serde Valid validations.
+By implementing the validation trait, Your original type can uses Serde Valid validations.

 ```rust
 struct MyType(String);